harrisonlab/Metabarcoding_projects/16S  workflow.md

 There isn't a paper for this, so I don't know how it works internally - if each entry is independent there's no problem in splitting and running multiple instances as an array job (well with the free version of usearch anyway).

-UPDATE there is a preprint paper available at: http://biorxiv.org/content/early/2016/10/15/081257 It will be hard to make this into an array job (not impossible).
+UPDATE there is a preprint paper available at: http://biorxiv.org/content/early/2016/10/15/081257 It will be hard to make this into an array job (not impossible)....

+First attempt -  from the paper skew(M, C) ≤ β(d) is a valid member of a cluster defined by C. Where  M is the abundance of the "potential member", C is the abundance of the centroid. β(d) is defined as β(d)=1/2αd + 1
+Which for a Levenshtein distance (d) of 1 and α =2,   β(d) = 1/8.
+Therefore using the default unoise parameters of minimum size 4, any centroid with size ≤ 31 can't have additional members.

 ``` shell
 usearch9 -unoise 16S.sorted.fasta -tabbedout out.txt -fastaout 16S.denoised.fa